 Nope, no baking.

 - Quick and easy.
-10 minutes MAX from start to finish
+10 minutes MAX from start to finish.
+Perfect for those days you’re short on time!

 - Made in a blender/food processor.
 Oh yes, my friends.
 We’re skipping the oven AND we’re giving our arm muscles a rest.